SangTran01/P8-Linux-Server-Configuration/README.md

     * Navigate to `Credentials`, and edit your `OAuth 2.0 client IDs`:

-To get Facebook authorization working, do this:
+* To get Facebook authorization working, do this:

-    * Go to Facebook developers page: `https://developers.facebook.com/apps and select your app`.
+    * Go to Facebook developers page: `https://developers.facebook.com/apps` and select your app.

     * Go to settings and fill in your PUBLIC-IP-ADDRESS and don't forget to edit login as well